Why Investors Need to Take Advantage of These 2 Business Services Stocks Now

 Stocks with a #3 (Hold) ranking, which is most stocks covered at 60%, are expected to perform in-line with the broader market.
 But stocks that fall into the #2 (Buy) and #1 (Strong Buy) ranking, or the top 15% and top 5% of stocks, respectively, should outperform the market.
 Strong Buy stocks should outperform more than any other rank.

 The final step today is to look at a stock that meets our ESP qualifications.
-S&P Global (SPGI) earns a #3 (Hold) 30 days from its next quarterly earnings release on February 8, 2024, and its Most Accurate Estimate comes in at $3.16 a share.
+Visa (V) earns a #3 (Hold) 10 days from its next quarterly earnings release on January 25, 2024, and its Most Accurate Estimate comes in at $2.34 a share.

-By taking the percentage difference between the $3.16 Most Accurate Estimate and the $3.11 Zacks Consensus Estimate, S&P Global has an Earnings ESP of +1.45%.
-Investors should also know that SPGI is one of a large group of stocks with positive ESPs.
+By taking the percentage difference between the $2.34 Most Accurate Estimate and the $2.33 Zacks Consensus Estimate, Visa has an Earnings ESP of +0.32%.
+Investors should also know that V is one of a large group of stocks with positive ESPs.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-SPGI is part of a big group of Business Services stocks that boast a positive ESP, and investors may want to take a look at UiPath (PATH) as well.
+V is one of just a large database of Business Services stocks with positive ESPs.
+Another solid-looking stock is S&P Global (SPGI).

-UiPath, which is readying to report earnings on March 20, 2024, sits at a Zacks Rank #2 (Buy) right now.
-It's Most Accurate Estimate is currently $0.16 a share, and PATH is 71 days out from its next earnings report.
+S&P Global, which is readying to report earnings on February 8, 2024, sits at a Zacks Rank #3 (Hold) right now.
+It's Most Accurate Estimate is currently $3.18 a share, and SPGI is 24 days out from its next earnings report.

-The Zacks Consensus Estimate for UiPath is $0.15, and when you take the percentage difference between that number and its Most Accurate Estimate, you get the Earnings ESP figure of +7.69%.
+For S&P Global, the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $3.13 is +1.33%.

-SPGI and PATH's positive ESP figures tell us that both stocks have a good chance at beating analyst expectations in their next earnings report.
+V and SPGI's positive ESP figures tell us that both stocks have a good chance at beating analyst expectations in their next earnings report.

 Find Stocks to Buy or Sell Before They're Reported